fliiiix/waschi-cli/README.md

 ###Commands
 <pre>
 Usage:
-   -w thing or --wasch thing     Wash something
+   -w object or --wash object    Wash object
-   -f thing or --find thing      Find something
+   -f object or --find object    Find object
    -serverlist                   Print the list with the Servers

-   If you have no idea for a thing you can gerate one with
+   If you have no idea for a object you can gerate one with
-   -thing
+   -object
    Example:
    -f -thing
 </pre>